 4. Include a Case Study

-One of the best ways to do that is to showcase how you can feel in a specific need and solve issues the business is facing.
+One of the best ways to do that is to showcase how you can feel a specific need and solve issues the business is facing.

-• Before-after transformations you’ve achieved
+- Before-and-after transformations you’ve achieved

 Ending your presentation on such a high note will leave the audience positively impressed and wondering what results you could achieve for them.